She’s born in a snowstorm, and her mother names her Irma.

 “I think you should leave,” she tells Carrow, and blesses her voice for not trembling.
 “This girl’s done nothing wrong.”

 She thinks, he’s going to kill me.
-And then she thinks of dungeons and and the mysterious scars and limps people all over the castle have been developing, and thinks, maybe he won’t.
+And then she thinks of dungeons and and the mysterious scars and limps people all over the castle have been developing, and thinks, maybe he won’t, which is worse.

 Irma’s got her wand in one hand, ready to fight if she can, ready to send a thousand books flying towards this cowardly, brutal man, because they’ve always been her weapons.
 But in her other hand, she’s clutching something else entirely.
 The book the girl had been looking at, a book that’s old by now, that no matter how hard she tried to keep it sacred, has ended up with a cracked spine and marks on the pages and a scuffed cover.
 A book that has magic seeping out of it from every page.